Sale and Supply of Alcohol Act 2012 - LCQ Training Seminar (Dunedin)

 Dates, times and location

-All participants are to meet in the room specified above.
+All participants are to meet in the rooms specified above.
 Please click here to view a campus map.

 Topics covered include: